Menopause Weight Gain? Inflammation May Be The Culprit

 3. Make Time To Exercise

 In menopause, to avoid osteoporosis and sarcopenia (loss of bone and muscle mass with age respectively), and decrease inflammation, make time for 75 – 150 minutes of aerobic exercise per week, divided into three sessions.
-It is also important to include 10 to 25 minutes of weight or resistance training at least four to five times per week.15
+It is also important to include at least 10 to 25 minutes of weight or resistance training at least four to five times per week.15

 4. Work On A Healthy Gut

 To minimize inflammation, improving the gut’s microbial barrier is critical because it will deter potential irritants from getting into the bloodstream through the intestinal wall.
-To keep the gut biome healthy, try to incorporate fermented foods such as tofu, sauerkraut, kombucha, miso, or kimchi.16
+To keep the gut biome healthy, try to incorporate fermented foods such as tofu, sauerkraut, kombucha, miso, or kimchi.16 If you don't like or can't eat fermented food, consider taking a supplement like Synbiotic by Alloy.

 5. Manage Stress